Learn more about COVID-19 in Saskatchewan. Daily case numbers and information for businesses and workers.

 Find how the Government of Saskatchewan governs and serves the province.

-Immigrate to Saskatchewan under the appropriate program category.
+Immigrate to Saskatchewan under the program category that best fits your needs.

-Immigrate to Saskatchewan if you are an entrepreneur and plan to start a business in Saskatchewan
+Immigrate to Saskatchewan if you want to start a business or own and operate a farm.

 Immigrate to Saskatchewan as a skilled worker and the program sub-category you should apply under.